eduinlight/wireguard-server/README.md

 1. Copy the distributed environment file `.env.dist` to `.env`.
 2. All needed values to start a wg server are already setted for you.
    Refer to [wg-easy](https://github.com/wg-easy/wg-easy) if you want to customize it more.
-   For a minimum of configuration there are 2 required variables:
+   For a minimum of configuration this are the required variables:

 ```BASH
 # wg host example: vpn.example.com